vmantrip/vmantrip.github.io/essays/difficulty.md

 ## Designing for Sustainable Operations and Material Flow

-A truly sustainable supply chain minimizes waste—not just in terms of raw materials, but in time, transportation, and redundant processes.
+A truly sustainable supply chain minimizes waste, not just in terms of raw materials, but in time, transportation, and redundant processes.
 Dell recognized that physical transport processes that do not add value are inherently wasteful.

 Initially, Dell sourced cheaper components globally (e.g., India and Mexico) and routed them to a Texas factory for final assembly.
 However, through rigorous layout and material flow optimization, they realized that bringing fully manufactured monitors from Mexico to Texas just to be placed in a box with a processing unit was highly inefficient.